diemsouza/underflag-http/README.md

 # HTTP Provider

+> ⚠️ This repository has been **archived** for visual organization on GitHub.
+> It is part of the [`underflag`](https://github.com/diemsouza/underflag) monorepo, where it's maintained and updated.
+> The package is still available on [NPM](https://www.npmjs.com/package/underflag-http).

 This is a HTTP provider for underflag (feature flag/feature toggle) than help your app to load the features from a json object or an array of json object from web.
 You can get easly from the Github json file, AWS S3 or a Rest API with custom token too.

 ## Install